UP: Conspiracy case filed against journalist who recorded schoolkids being fed chapatis with salt

 A local journalist who first reported about schoolchildren in Mirzapur eating chapatis and salt in their mid-day meal was on Saturday booked for criminal conspiracy, Dainik Jagran reported.

 According to the First Information Report, a “representative” of the village head conspired to get a video of the incident shot by a journalist despite knowing that the cook was short of supplies for the meals.
-“The management of the mid-day meals was the village head’s responsibility, and so after being told, the representative’s job was to inform the head and make vegetables available to the cook,” the FIR said.
+“The management of the mid-day meals was the village head’s responsibility, and so once he knew, the representative’s job was to inform the head and make vegetables available to the cook,” the FIR said.

 A video of children eating the meal with chapatis and salt was widely shared on social media on August 23, after which the district administration had ordered an inquiry.
 Around 100 students of the Siyur primary school in Mirzapur’s Jamalpur block were served this lunch, according to reports.
 The National Human Rights Commission had issued a notice to the Uttar Pradesh government after taking note of the video.